 How will the money be held once collected?
 What safeguards are in place to make sure that it is managed appropriately?

-The collected funds will be securely held in low-risk financial instruments, such as savings accounts and certificates of deposit (CDs), to ensure both safety and accessibility.
-Additionally, we have safeguards in place, including regular oversight, transparent reporting, and adherence to established financial policies, to ensure the funds are managed responsibly and in alignment with their intended purposes.
+The collected funds will be securely held in low-risk financial instruments such as savings accounts, money market funds, certificates of deposit (CDs), and U.S. Treasury bills to ensure both safety and accessibility.
+Additionally, we have safeguards in place, including regular oversight, transparent reporting, and adherence to established financial policies to ensure the funds are managed responsibly and in alignment with their intended purposes.

 Will my giving commitment be made public in any way?
 Who will know what I’ve committed?